Don't Be Cruel: Other versions

-Debbie Harry of Blondie recorded the song for the Otis Blackwell tribute album Brace Yourself!
+Debbie Harry of the new wave group Blondie recorded the song for the Otis Blackwell tribute album Brace Yourself!
 A Tribute to Otis Blackwell.
 A cover by American country music duo the Judds peaked at number 10 on the Billboard Hot Country Singles chart in 1987.
 Cheap Trick's version of this song, the second single released from the band's tenth studio album Lap of Luxury, reached No. 4 on the Billboard Hot 100 for two weeks in October 1988.

-Jonathan Rhys Meyers lip-synched the original version of the song in a scene from Elvis, where it shows him performing at the Jacksonville Theater.
+Jonathan Rhys Meyers lip-synched the original version of the song in a scene from the 2005 miniseries Elvis, where he is shown performing the song at the Jacksonville Theater.

+A cover of the song was performed by Everlife for the 2006 Disney feature Leroy & Stitch.